jakob-bagterp/browserist/docs/xpath/absolute-and-relative.md

     - XPath
 ---

-# Absolute and Relative Expressions
+# Absolute and Relative XPath Expressions
 An XPath expression can be written in two ways:

 * **Absolute**: Starts with `/`